 The VPN service I use and recommend is a provider called IPVanish.
 IPVanish VPN is also used by millions of cord-cutters around the world.

 With IPVanish, you can use up to 10 devices simultaneously on just one account.
-IPVanish does NOT store data logs, another plus for those who do not want their browser history’s withheld.IPVANISH VPN LIFETIME DISCOUNT - ONLY $5 PER MONTH
+IPVanish does NOT store data logs, another plus for those who do not want their browser history’s withheld.SAVE UP TO 73% WITH THIS TIME-SENSITIVE DEAL